 SPB 6706 3 Sport Business Analytics

 SPB 6946 3 Internship in Sport and Entertainment Management

+GEB 6895 4 Integrated Business Applications

-Supply Chain Management Concentration – 15 credit hours
+Supply Chain Management Concentration – 19 credit hours

 The MBA with a Concentration in Supply Chain Management prepares graduates for careers in managing global supply chains.
 Supply chain management encompasses the coordination of physical, informational, and financial flows across companies in a supply chain network for the purpose of improving performance for individual companies and the supply chain as a whole.
 Academic coursework introduces students to supply chain processes and activities including procurement, transportation, warehousing, inventory management, and relationship management.
 In addition, courses provide hands-on experience with analytical models and software tools that support decision making.
 The Center for Supply Chain Management and Sustainability provides students with opportunities for field-based internships, participation in professional seminars, and networking with supply chain executives.